Involving and empowering local residents with MoMI

 Under Peoplmovr’s leadership, the Museum developed and presented over 100 programs for individuals and families from South Asian and Brazilian/Latin American immigrant communities and residents of NYCHA’s Queensbridge Houses.
 Our work required collaboration with local consulates and many cultural and community organizations and leaders, resulting in programs that resonated with members of these communities.

 In Year One, the Initiative functioned like an innovation lab, experimenting with ways to reach the goal of a more open Museum that speaks to and engages a broader public.
-Indeed, it was in Year One that the idea for programs in public housing was born although it was not part of the original plan for this initiative; rather it emerged organically and then took hold.
+Indeed, it was in Year One that the idea for programs in public housing was born although it was not part of the original plan for this initiative; it emerged organically and then took hold.
 In Year Two, methods were applied to the full slate of film and media programs at the Museum.
-The initiative has been an enormous success, enabling the Museum to present a wide array of programs for previously untapped audiences, created in collaboration with new cultural and neighborhood partners.
+The initiative has been an enormous success, enabling the Museum to present a wide array of programs, created in collaboration with cultural and neighborhood partners.

 Overall, the Museum presented a total of 100 screenings and events; established relationships with 12 cultural and neighborhood partners; received advice and support from 14 local stakeholders; and served 6,257 people, many of whom were engaged with the Museum for the first time.
-Those programs and partnerships attracted new audiences and additional grants, and helped to build an audience that continues to return to the Museum.
-Peoplmovr returns to the Museum in spring 2018 as part of a DCLA-funded initiative to expand upon the work in area NYCHA housing.
+Peoplmovr returned to the Museum in spring 2018 as part of a DCLA-funded initiative to expand upon the work in area NYCHA housing.
+This work led to a community-curated film programming and conversation series.